 However, in some rare cases, their larvae can cause a parasitic infection, called myiasis that has different forms: urinary, nasal, intestinal, etc. Drain fly larvae can cause all of them, however, you’ll find only a very limited number of cases in the literature (2).

 Like most flies, drain flies can also serve as vectors of bacteria.
 This is a greater concern in hospitals where drain flies can transmit bacterial pathogens associated with nosocomial infections (5).

 Putting It All Together

 As you can see, getting rid of drain flies is totally doable if you follow a tested plan.
-Don’t forget that you must eliminate the breeding grounds and the adult moth flies as well, otherwise, you will only see a temporary drop in the number of the pests.
+Don’t forget that you must eliminate the breeding grounds and the adult moth flies as well, otherwise, you will only see a temporary drop in the number of pests.
 Check and clean thoroughly and regularly all the places where both moist and organic materials can be found to avoid reinfestation.

-The methods mentioned in this article will work in the vast majority of the cases.
+The methods mentioned in this article will work in the vast majority of cases.
 However, if for any reason you can’t succeed in getting rid of moth flies or there’s a large infestation, consider using a professional pest control service.